 Studies show that antidepressants are useful in treating anxiety disorders.
 Children and teenagers being treated with antidepressants have an increased risk of thinking about suicide and suicide and must be watched closely.
-See the Treatment section of the PDQ summary on Depression for more information.adjustment disorderanxiety disorder
+For more information, see the Treatment section in Depression.adjustment disorderanxiety disorder

 Current Clinical Trials